JakubTrent/Coding_Club/README.md

 # Coding_Club
 Test Repository

-THis is a practice template
+This is a practice template